Craga89/less-plugin-variables-output/README.md

 # less-plugin-variables-output
-Adds output of all top-level varibles to a JSON file
+Adds output of all top-level variables to a JSON file

 ## Install plugin
 ```